BenjaminMedia/cdnconnect-api-ruby/README.md

 Following the [API documentation](http://api.cdnconnect.com/), you can use these methods to  build a requests and return an APIResponse object.

-* `get`: GET Request.
+* `get` GET Request.
 Used when needing to just read data.
-* `post`: POST Request.
+* `post` POST Request.
 Used when creating data.
-* `put`: PUT Request.
+* `put` PUT Request.
 Used when updating data.
-* `delete`: DELETE Request.
+* `delete` DELETE Request.
 Used when deleting data.

 Each of these methods take one parameter which is the API path you want to request.
-Depending on which method you use, it will send the request with the correct HTTP verb.
+Depending on which method you use, it will send the request with the correct HTTP method.

     response = api_client.get('/v1/demo.cdnconnect.com/images/meowzers.jpg.json')
     puts response.results['object']['name']           #=> "meowzers.jpg"